verida/verida-js/packages/vda-reward-client/Test.md

 ## user_write.test.ts
 - Add initial data
     There are some stuffs to be done before testing this file.
+Before running this test files, trusted signers and claim types should be added.
 This can be done by only the contract owner.
     If users try to test this `user_write.test.ts` file before the contract owner does, they'd face the errors.

 - Get received the token to the `Reward` contract